Where is human nature so weak as in the bookstore?

 The best permanent pens for daily use and homeschool record keeping are the Signo Uni-Ball series.
 They’re pens for mom and dad and for high-schoolers rather than little kids – the ink is indelible!

-Bookmark magnifier-rulers are great for use with maps and reference books, and even to carry around outside on field trips.
+Bookmark magnifier-rulers are good for use with maps and reference books, and even to carry around outside on field trips.

-❡ Stay in the loop: Add your name to our free River Houses mailing list and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞
+❡ Stay in the loop: Add your name to our free River Houses mailing list to get great homeschool teaching ideas delivered right to your mailbox all through the year. 📫